ludelafo/m3w.ch/samba/README.md

 You might need to update the `volumes` section in the `compose.yaml` file to match your configuration.

+### Create the user password

+Create a new file called `user_password.txt` in this directory and add the user password in it to access the share(s).

 ## Run the application with Docker